isabella232/Ore-1/README.md

 You will also need to enable a few extensions for Ore.
 These are:
 * [pgcrypto](https://www.postgresql.org/docs/11/pgcrypto.html)

+In addition, you need to install Node.js and Yarn.
+Installation instructions are available for [Node.js](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/lang/en/docs/install).

-After setting up a database, create a copy of `conf/application.conf.template` named `conf/application.conf` and configure the application.
+After setting up a database, create a copy of `ore/conf/application.conf.template` named `ore/conf/application.conf` and configure the application.
 This file is in the `.gitignore` so it will not appear in your commits.
+Your local copy needs to get updated every time you pull changes, which add a new setting to the config.

 In a typical development environment, most of the defaults will do except you must set `application.fakeUser` to `true` to disable authentication to the Sponge forums.
 In addition, the SSL certification authority of `https://forums.spongepowered.org` is not typically recognized by the JVM so you will either have to manually add the cert to your JVM or set `discourse.api.enabled` to `false` in the configuration file.